Injection Today

 SQLParameterised queries

-NoSQLType enforcement, sanitise operators
+NoSQLEnforce types, sanitise operators

-ORMQuery builders, parameterise raw SQL
+ORMQuery builders, parameterise any raw SQL

-ShellAvoid shell; use language APIs
+ShellAvoid the shell; use the language's own APIs

 LLMSystem/user separation, output validation, least-privilege tools